malocharo/YANFK/readME.md

 * %c for char
 * %s for strings

 A function to get the running CPU id and another to get the current CPU exception level.
+The cpu switch from exception level 2 to level 1 where it will be executed CH style.

 ## Planning on...
 intrinsics implementation of memset,memcpy etc in assembly to be BLAZZING fast and look like a cool kid.